-Accounting for Retirement Benefits in the 2019/20 Statement of Accounts has resulted in a pension liability of £2,295m compared to £2,283m in 2018/19.
-The increase in the liability is due to the actuarial losses arising from changes in the financial assumptions, lower than expected investment returns offset by changes to demographic assumptions and experience gains following the full revaluation of the Local Government Scheme.
+Accounting for Retirement Benefits in the 2020/21 Statement of Accounts has resulted in a pension liability of £2,730m compared to £2,295m in 2019/20.
+The increase in the liability is primarily due to the actuarial losses arising from changes in the financial assumptions offset by an increase in the value of assets in the Local Government Scheme.